 05 of 12

-Make Christmas dinner easy on yourself by getting some of the work done ahead of time, so you're less stressed on the day of.
+Make Christmas dinner easy on yourself by getting some of the work done ahead of time, so you're less stressed on the day of with these make-ahead mashed potatoes.
 These rich and creamy mashed potatoes are not only super tasty and easy to make, they actually can be made up to a week ahead of time, so you can concentrate on your guests, instead of fretting about your spuds.
 Just prep them by boiling cut-up potatoes and mashing them with a few easy ingredients you probably already have in your pantry.
 Then store them in your fridge in an ovenproof baking dish, for easy reheating before serving.

 06 of 12